rsreds/git-good/01-rebase.md

 # Exercise 1: Rebase

-This excercise should familiarize you with the multiple uses of the `rebase` command, as we have seen in the lectures.
+This exercise should familiarize you with the multiple uses of the `rebase` command, as we have seen in the lectures.

-The excerise will ask you to explore the Daisyworld repository and familizarize yourself with its content, in particular the `display` branch.
+The execrise will ask you to explore the Daisyworld repository and familizarize yourself with its content, in particular the `display` branch.

 Afterward, you will use `rebase` to clean up the history of the branch, before merging it back into the `main` branch.